Information Online Limited

 The service we offer will allow your customers and potential customers to find out more about your products or services via the World Wide Web.
 From there they will be able to make enquiries or place orders with you.

 This page gives information outlining the service’s charges and benefits.
 After reading it please don’t hesitate to call to discuss this service.
-I know you may not know much about computers but that is our strength.
-You do not even need to own a computer to put your company on the Internet.
+I realise you may not know much about computers but that is our strength.

 We look forward to hearing from you to arrange a professional image for your company on the Web.